 The Classroom mode allows teachers to see a map of the virtual world, allowing them to zoom in and out to interact with each student.
 They can also move a student avatar back to where they should be, if they end up wandering.

-Teachers can even use chalkboards, like in the real world, to lay out assignments and objectives to students.
+Teachers can even use chalkboards, such as in the real world, to lay out assignments and objectives to students.
 Teachers can even create non-playable characters that work like guides, linking students from one task to the next.

 What Does Minecraft: Education Edition Cost?